omega8cc/boa/README.txt

 * All libraries & tools required to install and run Nginx based Aegir system.
 * Latest release of MariaDB 5.5 or 10.0 database server with Chive manager.
 * Latest version of Nginx web server.
-* Letsencrypt.org SSL certificates support, with demo mode enabled by default.
+* Letsencrypt.org SSL support - see docs/SSL.txt for details.
+* HTTPS access with self-signed certificate for all hosted sites.
 * HTTP/2 or SPDY Nginx support.
 * PFS (Perfect Forward Secrecy) support in Nginx.
 * PHP-FPM 7.0, 5.6, 5.5, 5.4, 5.3 multi-install mode, configurable per site.
 * PHP extensions: Zend OPcache, PHPRedis, UploadProgress, MailParse and ionCube.
 * Fast Redis Cache with DB auto-failover for all 6.x and 7.x platforms.
 * Fast Redis Lock support with DB auto-failover for all 6.x and 7.x platforms.
+* Fast Redis Path support with DB auto-failover for all 6.x and 7.x platforms.
 * Fast proxy DNS server (pdnsd) with permanent caching.
 * Limited Shell, SFTP and FTPS separate accounts per Octopus instance.
 * Limited Shell, SFTP and FTPS accounts per Aegir Client with per site access.